-This past year, I placed more Digital Marketing Managers, Directors and VP’s than all other categories combined.
+This past year, I placed more Digital Marketing Managers, Directors and Vice Presidents of Digital Marketing than all other categories combined.
 As businesses continue to shift marketing budgets away from traditional advertising and into digital, the demand for digital marketing leaders has never been greater.
 Organizations are hungry for candidates who are well grounded in the fundamentals of online commerce including analytics, mobile, social media, content marketing, ecommerce, search engine marketing, search engine optimization, digital advertising, email marketing, and affiliate marketing.
 Even those who work in more traditional advertising roles are expected to have a solid understanding of online marketing.
 Type “digital marketing” into the search box at Indeed.com, and more than 47,000 results come up, and that’s up almost 12% from a year ago.

 Certain attributes stood out that made the difference between the digital marketing leaders who got the job and those who got rejection emails (and that’s if they got one at all).
 I call it my “top ten” list, the ten things that will help set you apart.
 If you’re just getting started on this exciting career journey, take this list and put it somewhere where you’ll never lose it:

 Highly effective digital marketing leaders know that good content (such as white papers, email newsletters, videos, webinars, or a blog) engage website visitors and stimulate prospects to re-tell the brand’s story and promote that brand through viral efforts.
 By offering content they believe will be of genuine value rather than just serving up sales promotions, marketers can drive awareness, generate leads, and convert those leads into sales.